Allies rally to defend Biden against potential 'smears and forgeries'

 Breaking News Emails

-WASHINGTON — Joe Biden allies rallied to his defense Monday as his team pushed back on “smears and forgeries” it said misrepresent his conduct, part of an urgent push to neutralize the biggest threat yet to the former vice president’s potential candidacy.
+WASHINGTON — Joe Biden's allies rallied to his defense Monday as his team pushed back on “smears and forgeries” it said misrepresent his conduct, part of an urgent effort to neutralize the biggest threat yet to the former vice president’s potential candidacy.

 That posture changed late Sunday after Flores, in an interview on MSNBC's "KasieDC," encouraged viewers to seek out online memes purporting to show Biden acting inappropriately around women.
 “It feels like almost endless images of him being inappropriate,” she said.